Bryan Mahon: First World War

+Postwar and final years

 He retired from the British Army at the end of August 1921, after having been promoted to the rank of full general the month before.

 After his retirement he was elected as a privy council member of the short-lived Senate of Southern Ireland.
 He was appointed to Seanad Éireann by the President of the Executive Council, W. T. Cosgrave, in 1922 and 1925.

 His home, Mullaboden in Ballymore-Eustace, County Kildare, was burned down by the IRA in February 1923 during the Irish Civil War.
 The most valuable furniture had been removed to Dublin after the destruction of Palmerstown, the residence of Lord Mayo, another Kildare member of the Irish Senate, the previous month.
 A gramophone and typewriter were stolen and one of Mahon's tunics was taken and worn by one of the republicans for a photo taken of the squad that carried out the arson.

 He and his wife, Lady Mahon, formerly Lady Amelia Milbanke, widow of Sir John Milbanke, V.C., were not home at the time.
 In 1923, "malicious injury claims" by the Mahons were filed with Kildare County Council in the amount of more than £60,000; they were awarded £21,341.

 Mahon was elected to the Seanad in 1928, and served until his death at the relatively young age of 68 in September 1930.